COVID-IWG/adaptive-control-website/README.md

 # adaptive-control-website

 ## overview
-This is the code for the (Adaptive Control website)[https://adaptivecontrol.org]
+This is the code for the [https://adaptivecontrol.org](Adaptive Control website)

 The site is built with Node, React, Bootstrap, Recharts, and Leaflet.
 We deploy on Netlify to a Google Domains-managed domain.